War of the Third Coalition: Setting up the opposing forces

-La Grande Armée at Boulogne
+at Boulogne

 Prior to the formation of the Third Coalition, Napoleon had assembled the Army of England, an invasion force meant to strike at England, from around six camps at Boulogne in Northern France.
 Although they never set foot on British soil, Napoleon's troops received careful and invaluable training for any possible military operation.
 Boredom among the troops occasionally set in, but Napoleon paid many visits and conducted lavish parades in order to boost the morale of the soldiers.